You needn’t simply resign yourself to Parkinson’s Disease. Hypnotherapy could make a difference

 The tremors and shakes which come with Parkinson’s Disease are its most obvious symptoms and can be amongst its most distressing.
 They interfere with everyday activities such as eating, writing and other fine motor movements.
 They often cause social anxiety and sufferers can fear that they’ll experience rudeness from less than understanding people around them.

 One lady was rudely confronted as she sat in a cinema.
-The lady next to her angrily announced that she couldn’t bear it any longer and left her seat in a huff.
+The lady next to her angrily announced that she couldn’t bear her shaking any longer and left her seat in a huff.
 It’s hardly surprising that my client wasn’t too keen on going to a cinema ever again.

 Who wants to eat soup in public when they can’t safely hold it in their spoon?